Alex Murdaugh gets 40 years in federal prison for stealing from clients and his law firm

 Murdaugh will also have to pay nearly $9 million in restitution.

+“There is a staggering human toll to every cent,” said attorney Justin Bamberg, who represented several of Murdaugh's victims.

-Prosecutors are asking to give Murdaugh a harsher sentence because FBI agents think he is not telling the whole truth about what happened to $6 million he stole and whether a so-far unnamed attorney helped his criminal schemes.
+Prosecutors asked the judge to give Murdaugh a harsher sentence because FBI agents think he is not telling the whole truth about what happened to $6 million he stole and whether a so-far unnamed attorney helped his criminal schemes.

 Murdaugh's largest scheme involved the sons of his longtime housekeeper Gloria Satterfield.
 She died in a fall at the family home.
 Murdaugh promised to take care of Satterfield's family, then worked with a lawyer friend who pleaded guilty on a scheme to steal $4 million in a wrongful death settlement with the family's insurer.